Deuce Bigalow: European Gigolo

 Narrative Framework

-This structural analysis employs structural analysis methodology used to understand storytelling architecture.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Deuce Bigalow: European Gigolo against these established plot points, we can identify how Mike Bigelow utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Deuce Bigalow: European Gigolo within the comedy genre.

 Comparative Analysis